 This pattern has been carefully designed so that the resulting gloves fit perfectly.
 This gives you a unique opportunity to sew gloves for children that they will like to wear.
 They copy the shape of the hand and the natural position of the thumb, which is neither sticking out nor hidden in the palm, as is often the case with ready-made gloves.

-The pattern is suitable for intermediate seamstresses and bold beginners.
+The pattern is suitable for intermediate sewers and bold beginners.

 The main part of the glove is sewn on a regular sewing machine with an elastic stitch and a needle for elastic materials.
 I used my overlock machine to sew the cuff, but you can of course sew it on a regular machine, for example, with a narrow zigzag, overcast stitch, or other elastic stitches.
 If you want to learn more about sewing elastic fabrics on a regular sewing machine, I recommend reading this article: